LAPD chief speaks out on deadly crime surge in Los Angeles this year

 GOOD SAMARITAN HELPS 2 LAPD OFFICERS FEND OFF ARMED MAN

-Moore said police are focused on gang intervention and appealed to community and elected officials in a tweet.
+Moore said police are focused on gang intervention and appealed to community and elected officials.

-The post tweet came after the Los Angeles Police Department (LAPD) posted its own crime numbers on Friday, which echoed his feelings on the year's violent start.
+The tweet came after the Los Angeles Police Department (LAPD) posted its own crime numbers on Friday, which echoed his feelings on the year's violent start.

 "2021 has seen a violent start—24 homicides & 68 shootings," the LAPD HQ Twitter account wrote.
 "Both numbers more than double this same time last year, with the 68 shootings being the highest year-to-date start in over 10 years."